Fisher–Yates shuffle: Sorting

 An alternative method assigns a random number to each element of the set to be shuffled and then sorts the set according to the assigned numbers.
 The sorting method has the same asymptotic time complexity as Fisher–Yates: although general sorting is O(n log n), numbers are efficiently sorted using Radix sort in O(n) time.
 Like the Fisher–Yates shuffle, the sorting method produces unbiased results.
-However, care must be taken to ensure that the assigned random numbers are never duplicated, since sorting algorithms typically don't order elements randomly in case of a tie.
+However, care must be taken to ensure that the assigned random numbers are never duplicated, since sorting algorithms typically do not order elements randomly in case of a tie.
 Additionally, this method requires asymptotically larger space: O(n) additional storage space for the random numbers, versus O(1) space for the Fisher–Yates shuffle.
-Finally, we note that the sorting method has a simple parallel implementation, unlike the Fisher–Yates shuffle, which is sequential.
+Finally, the sorting method has a simple parallel implementation, unlike the Fisher–Yates shuffle, which is sequential.

 A variant of the above method that has seen some use in languages that support sorting with user-specified comparison functions is to shuffle a list by sorting it with a comparison function that returns random values.
-However, this is an extremely bad method: it is very likely to produce highly non-uniform distributions, which in addition depends heavily on the sorting algorithm used.
+However, this is very likely to produce highly non-uniform distributions, which in addition depend heavily on the sorting algorithm used.